How to Apply as a Transfer Student

 If the student does not have the following criteria: (1) 2.0 average on their high school work and (2) ACT composite of 18 or above, or (3) a combined verbal/math SAT score of at least 870, they may be admitted to an associate degree program.
 The student then must remediate all deficiencies before transferring into a bachelor’s degree program.

-All previously completed college work listed on the student’s transcript will be recorded on the student’s record at Glenville State College.
+All previously completed college work listed on the student’s transcript will be recorded on the student’s record at Glenville State University.

 See how your courses transfer to Glenville.